GameOfPods/podcastproject/README.md

   - Wiki can change content based on podcast episode
 - Support for filtering in podcast view
   - specials, etc
+- Optimize Docker build so not whole source code is included

 # Attributions